 Where you will study

-The program is open to Bachelor of Graphic Design graduates and practicing professionals in the field and in some cases applicants from other disciplines and backgrounds.
-Spoken and written proficiency in English is required.
+The program is open to Bachelor of Fine Art graduates and practicing professionals in the field, and in some cases to applicants from other related disciplines and backgrounds.
+Verbal and written proficiency in English is required.

 This school offers programs in: